rerdavies/pipedal/README.md

 But it should work on most Debian-derived Linux variants.

+If you are using Rasbian, make sure to upgrade to the latest version, because versions of the Linux kernel later than 5.10 provide dramatically improved support for external USB audio devices.

 An RT_PREEMPT kernel does provide better latency; but modern PREEMPT kernels provide enough real-time support to run PiPedal without problems.

 ## Latency